mandersogit/py-openskills/README.md

   - `rich` provides formatted console output.
 Without it, messages render as plain text.
 - **Typing**: Parallel work is adopting Python 3.11+ typing features (e.g., native generics, `Path.is_relative_to`) across the codebase; type hints may change as modules are ported.
 - **Migration**: Commands, flags, and folder layouts mirror the Node version, so existing automation can switch to the Python package without changes.
 Optional extras are not required for headless environments.

+## Packaging and release checklist

+Use this flow to publish to PyPI once changes are merged and tagged:

+1. Update the version in both `pyproject.toml` and `openskills/__init__.py`.
+2. Clean old artifacts: `rm -rf build dist`.
+3. Build wheels and source distributions: `python -m build`.
+4. Verify metadata: `python -m twine check dist/*`.
+5. Upload to PyPI (or TestPyPI): `python -m twine upload dist/*`.
+6. Smoke-test the published package: `python -m pip install --no-cache-dir openskills` and run `openskills --help`.

 ---